febrezo/com.felixbrezo.F3T.ActivitiesCache/doc/USE_ME.md

 "Content-Type: text/plain; charset=UTF-8\n"
 ```

-Otherwise, you may find errors when running the `ninja com.felixbrezo.GraniteTemplate-update-po` command.
+Otherwise, you may find errors when running the `ninja com.felixbrezo.F3T.ActivitiesCache-update-po` command.

 ### Provide additional metadata for the launcher: the `data` folder